clebert/pageobject/README.md

 **[README][repo-readme-standard] | [API][repo-api-standard]**

-This package defines a standard API which can be implemented for any browser automation framework.
+This package defines a standard API that can be implemented for virtually any browser automation framework.

 ### @pageobject/standard-puppeteer